novacain1/carslab-public/rhocp-clusters/mgmt/xj.cars.lab/README.md

 - Go into ArgoCD and notice there are multiple applications.
 You will see 00-volt-cars-lab-base, and 00-volt-config-assisted-installer.
 Synchronize the Assisted Installer application to configure the AI operator running on the Management Cluster so it can deploy RAN clusters.
 You can try to remove an Operator like OpenShift Serverless and see it be installed again, almost immediately by a reconciliation cycle from ArgoCD.

 ## Context / Background Output
-This is output from a working management cluster (Volt) from September 2021 with versions at the time:
+This is output from a working management cluster (xj) from September 2021 with versions at the time:

 ```bash
 $ oc get installplan -A